Tips to help you minimize asthma reactions in your home

-Asbestos in your home can also be a reason that can trigger asthma.
+Asbestos used as insulation material in homes not only is infamous for its carcinogen effects but it is also a high-risk irritant that can trigger asthma.
 Read more about asbestos and asbestos remediation here >>

 If you have a person in your home living with Asthma, it is important to know what to do in case of an emergency.
-For that it is highly recommended for people that live, work or study with an individual that suffers asthma to take first aid training.
+As a general rule during an asthma attack, it is important to locate the ’emergency puffer’.
+This puffer tends to have a blue cap.